 - 8) Surface coatings to the walls in the staircases appear to be Class 0 rated. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put Policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are notional timber with GWG doors.
-These should be upgraded to certified FD30s door sets as part of any future refurbishments.
-A refurbishment program was confirmed by email on 16.06.22.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are a combination of notional timber and GWG doors and nominal timber FD 30 entrance doors.
+These should be upgraded to certified FD30s as part of any future refurbishments.